S. L. A. Marshall: World War II combat historian

 Following American entry into World War II in December 1941, the United States Army created the "Center of Military History", whose role was to "gather historically significant data and materials" for the benefit of future historians, an organisation that still exists.
 This initially consisted of 27 officers, including Marshall, although he viewed himself as a military analyst, rather than a historian.
 His first combat assignment was the Battle of Makin in November 1943, during which he used the oral history technique known as After action review, a process still employed by modern armies.
 He would gather surviving members of a front line unit and debrief them as a group on their combat experiences of a day or two before.

 Marshall later claimed he did so to resolve a dispute over who had been responsible for holding off a number of Japanese counter-attacks.
-By interviewing individual participants, each with a slightly different perspective, he created an overall picture of the action considerably more detailed and accurate than done previously.
-Using standard questions, he was able to produce large numbers of similar reports, a process helped by his journalistic experience, which were used by the Army to identify tactical lessons.
-For example, Marshall found that for various reasons tanks called in to support infantry often withdrew even when their help was still required; to overcome this problem, they were made subordinate to the local infantry commander for the duration of the action.
+By interviewing individual participants, each with a slightly different perspective, he created a considerably more detailed and accurate picture of the action than was possible previously.
+His experience as a journalist, and use of standard questions, allowed him to quickly produce large numbers of reports.
+These were used by the Army to identify tactical lessons; for example, Marshall found tanks called in to support infantry often withdrew even when their help was still required.
+To overcome this problem, they were made subordinate to the local infantry commander for the duration of the action.

-His techniques quickly became standard and in 1944 Marshall was transferred to Europe where he ended the war as chief combat historian.
+His interview techniques were quickly adopted throughout the US Army, and in 1944 Marshall was transferred to Europe where he ended the war as chief combat historian.
 In 1947, he used these interviews as the basis for his best known work Men Against Fire, whose most notable conclusion was that 75% of individual riflemen engaged in combat never fired at an exposed enemy for the purpose of killing, even when directly threatened.
 Marshall argued civilian norms against taking life were so strong many conscripts could not bring themselves to kill, even at the risk of their own lives, and suggested changes in training that would increase the percentage willing to engage the enemy with direct fire.
 Many were incorporated by the US military; Marshall reported far more men fired weapons during the Vietnam War.

-Less well known, but perhaps more significant, was Marshall's effort to assemble German officers after the war to write histories and analyses of battles in all theatres of the European war.
-At the height of the project, over 200 German officers participated, including Heinz Guderian and Franz Halder.
-Hundreds of monographs were written based on this data project, of which three are available in commercial print.
+Less well known, but perhaps more significant, was a post-war project led by Marshall that employed former German officers to analyse all battles fought in Europe from 1939 to 1945.
+At its height, over 200 participated, including Heinz Guderian and Franz Halder, who allegedly used his position to vet the monographs and promulgate the myth of the clean Wehrmacht.